Museums & Art Galleries

 Sun Valley’s multi-faceted history encompasses legendary mountain men, the largest sheep-producing area in the United States, the first chairlift, home of legendary artists, writers, and the Hollywood elite, and of course America’s first destination ski resort.

 The Sun Valley Center for the Arts is the oldest arts organization in the valley and presents a broad scope of year-round programming, including museum-quality exhibitions at facilities in Ketchum and Hailey.
 The Center has an innovative exhibition history and is one of five institutions in Idaho to have accreditation from the American Association of Museums.
 The Center’s visual arts, performing arts, lectures, and classes often all focus on a central theme or idea that has some currency with the local community as well as with the nation.
 Exhibitions include work by nationally and internationally known artists (Emmet Gowin, Ghada Amer, Walton Ford, Shahzia Sikander, Andy Goldsworthy, Shirin Neshat, Gabriel Kuri, and Iñigo Manglano-Ovalle).
-The Center is also an important educational resource for Blaine County schoolchildren, who tour exhibitions and participate in free after-school art classes.

 The sophistication of Sun Valley's thriving art scene is obvious from the range of work you’ll find in our art galleries at any given time - from modern masters to renowned contemporary artists.
 Monthly gallery walks allow visitors to meander from gallery to gallery, meeting friends and discovering artists.
 Visitors can stroll through the many area art galleries that are open throughout the evening.